kooroshkz/UniVerse-AI/README.md

 ---

-Imporvements
-Adding predefined question and question completion suggestion
+_Imporvements_

 If words exceed the chat go to the new line

+Responsivness for different devices

-Disable the button and alert
+If max tokens reached, disable the 'Send' button and alert

-Responsivness
+Add predefined question

+Add text completion suggestion

+Add Calendar (Maybe with only critical info, e.g. exam)